MetaMask/keyring-api/docs/architecture.md

 - **Keyring account**: Is an account model that represents one or more blockchain accounts.

-- **Keyring snap**: A snap that implements the Keyring API.
+- **Keyring Snap**: A Snap that implements the Keyring API.

-- **Keyring request**: A request from MetaMask to a keyring snap, to perform an action on or using a keyring account.
+- **Keyring request**: A request from MetaMask to a Keyring Snap to perform an action on, or using, a keyring account.
 It wraps the original request sent by the dapp and adds some metadata to it.

 ## Components diagram

-In most use cases, we will encounter the following components when interacting with an account managed by a keyring snap:
+In most use cases, we will encounter the following components when interacting with an account managed by a Keyring Snap:

 ```mermaid
 graph TD